Click

 By Stefan Petrov

-There are moments in history as much dramatic as long the
+There are moments in history as much dramatic as

 tensions was kept rising underground.
 This spring it looks that